 Did it make you hungry?
 At the end of the palace visit, there is a cafeteria where you can have something to eat.

 Continuing our special tour, we visit the Castelo dos Mouros, a Moorish castle built in the 9th century as a fortified observatory.
 Its hilltop location amidst dense woodland is excellent for spectacular panoramic views of Sintra and far beyond!

 After this visit, your guide will take you to the centre of Sintra where you can enjoy a free afternoon and evening.
 Spend this time as you like.
 Perhaps lunch, some shopping or a visit to the Palácio Nacional de Sintra followed by an intimate dinner in a restaurant of your choice?

-We leave Sintra and after breakfast continue our special tour of charming Portugal to another spectacular monument.
+We leave Sintra after breakfast and continue our special tour of charming Portugal to another spectacular monument.
 The Baroque neoclassical palace of Mafra, built in the 18th century, was clearly influenced by the Italian style.
 This palace houses a monastery and a basilica.
 The palace has 1200 rooms and the part where the monks stayed is huge.
 The palace could accommodate 300 monks, the royal family and their entourage and sometimes very many guests.
-The north tower and its wing was for the king, the south tower and wing for the queen.
+The north tower and its wing were for the king, the south tower and wing for the queen.

 A must see is the library, considered one of the most beautiful in the world and containing rare books, including the Chronicle of Nuremberg.
-As with the Joanina Library in Coimbra, which we will visit later on in this trip, bats help preserve the books.
+As with the Joanina Library in Coimbra, which we will visit later in this trip, bats help preserve the books.

 Tip: After your visit to the palace, your guide may take you to a local vineyard, where you can enjoy a guided tour, wine tasting and gastronomic lunch (not included in the price).
 Let your guide know if you are interested in this so he can make the reservation.